cevaris/ordered_map/README.md

 # Ordered Map for golang

-OrderedMap is a Python port of OrderedDict implemented in golang.
-Gland's builtin `map` purposefully randomizes the iteration of stored key/values. `OrderedMap` struct preserves inserted key/value pairs; such that on iteration, key/value pairs are received in inserted (first in, first out) order.
+**OrderedMap** is a Python port of OrderedDict implemented in golang.
+Golang's builtin `map` purposefully randomizes the iteration of stored key/values. **OrderedMap**` struct preserves inserted key/value pairs; such that on iteration, key/value pairs are received in inserted (first in, first out) order.

 ## Features